Two River Theater

 Kate Croasdale

-Kate Croasdale (Production Stage Manager) is delighted to return to Two River, after stage managing Guadalupe in the Guest Room, The Tricky Part and All The Rage.
+KATE CROASDALE (PRODUCTION STATE MANAGER) is delighted to return to Two River after stage managing Two Sisters and a Piano, Guadalupe in the Guest Room, The Tricky Part and All The Rage.
 Broadway: Sea Wall/A Life, Sunday in the Park with George, Hedwig and the Angry Inch, Ghost The Musical, Dead Accounts and Relatively Speaking.
-Other New York Credits include: Mud/Drowning at Mabou Mines, Drift at New World Stages and Veil Widow Conspiracy with NAATCO.
-Kate has also worked with: City Center Encores!, The Public Theater, New York Stage and Film, Bay Street Theater, Kaimera Productions and New York Theatre Ballet.
+Off-Broadway Credits include: Stargazers (Page 73), Mary Gets Hers (Playwrights Realm) and Mud/Drowning (Mabou Mines).
+Kate has also worked with: City Center Encores!, The Public Theater, NAATCO, EST, New York Stage and Film, Bay Street Theater and Kaimera Productions.
 She is proud to be a core teacher for the Peridance Certificate Program.

 PHOTOS